CloudTestDrive/EventLabs/AppDev/container/wercker.md

 ![alt text](images/36.create.stack.png)

-Enter the Stack name: *employee-nodejs-mongodb*.
+Enter the Stack name: *user-xx-employee-nodejs-mongodb*.
 Than drag and drop **MongoDB** service to the grid area.

 ![alt text](images/37.drag.and.drop.mongodb.png)